13 Best Places to Watch the Sunset in Cape Town

 Since it’s right on the edge of Sea Point and Bantry Bay, the rock pool is really easy to access.
 For most of the year, it’s not too much of a struggle to find parking, either.

-You can go for a swim in the sea or in the rock pool itself if you fancy it, although the water is famously freezing.
+You can go for a swim in the sea or in the rock pool itself if you fancy it, although the water is famously cold.
 People actually come here to practice their Wim Hof breathing.
 Lots of people like to bring alcohol to the beach (myself included) but it’s illegal and the police may confiscate your booze, and possibly fine you at the same time.

 3) The Leopard Bar at the 12 Apostles Hotel